steveknipmeyer/ModelRelief/ModelRelief/Documentation/ProjectNotes/ProjectNotes.md

 #### Commit Notes

 #### Short Term
+    Solver
-    Hidden image tabs do not draw until they are visible and a resize event has fired.
+        Hidden image tabs do not draw until they are visible and a resize event or calculate has fired.

     Lambda
         Intall 2018a.